TheNonexistent/orcbox/README.md

 - [ ] add copy_disk flag in configuration to allow disk file copying and multiple machines using the same starting disk.
 - [ ] implement functionallity so that if one machine is down the up command just brings up that one
 - [ ] cloning functionallity so cluster nodes can be defined once and then cloned
+- [ ] provide a way to handle this: if an explicit disk is mentioned. it will not be deleted on purge thus if user wants to create a disk and preserve it they should provide a path(for the non existing disk) for the disk to be created and saved there.